PickNikRobotics/data_tamer/README.md

   // global registry (singleton-like interface) auto channel = ChannelsRegistry::Global().getChannel("my_channel");

-  // If you don't want to use addDefaultSink, you can do it manually:
+  // If you don't want to use addDefaultSink, you can attach the sink manually:
   // channel->addDataSink(dummy_sink);

   // You can register any arithmetic value.
 You are responsible for their lifetime